cchla1021/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Setup the Jaeger and Prometheus source
 ![pods](https://github.com/cchla1021/Project_Starter_Files-Building_a_Metrics_Dashboard/blob/main/answer-img/Setup-the-Jaeger-and-Prometheus-source.PNG)

+Reference link: How To Configure Jaeger Data Source On Grafana And Debug Network Issues With Bind-utilities([https://blog.mphomphego.co.za/blog/2021/07/25/How-to-configure-Jaeger-Data-source-on-Grafana-and-debug-network-issues-with-Bind-utilities.html#how-to-configure-jaeger-data-source-on-grafana-and-debug-network-issues-with-bind-utilities])

 ## Create a Basic Dashboard
 Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.
 ![pods](https://github.com/cchla1021/Project_Starter_Files-Building_a_Metrics_Dashboard/blob/main/answer-img/Grafana-Prometheus-Basic-Dashboard.PNG)